Nemipterus virgatus: Fisheries and conservation

-Nemipterus virgatus is an important target species for commercial fisheries in the east China Sea and South China Sea where it is caught using handlines, longloines and bottom trawls, while the juveniles are caught in large numbers as bycatch in shrimp trawl fisheries.
+Nemipterus virgatus is an important target species for commercial fisheries in the East and South China Sea, where it is caught using handlines, longlines and bottom trawls.
+The juveniles are also caught in large numbers as bycatch in shrimp trawl fisheries.
 The annual catch of this species declined by 30% in the ten years up to 2010 and the IUCN assesses it as Vulnerable.